DarkWiiPlayer/restia/readme.md

 with some additional functions for encryption/decryption.
 It assumes a special `key` file to exist in `.secret`, which should contain the servers secret key.

+### Template

+The `restia.template` module wraps the `moonxml` templating library and adds a series of convenient functions for common HTML structures.

 Docker
 --------------------------------------------------------------------------------